cryptocreeper94-sudo/pulse/replit.md

 ## Overview

-DarkWave-V2 is an advanced technical analysis bot built with the Mastra framework that provides comprehensive cryptocurrency and stock market analysis.
+DarkWave-V2 is an advanced technical analysis bot built with the Mastra framework that provides comprehensive cryptocurrency, stock market, and NFT analysis.
 The system integrates with Telegram to deliver real-time buy/sell signals based on proven technical indicators including RSI, MACD, moving averages, Bollinger Bands, and volume analysis.

 The application uses a workflow-based architecture to process user messages through an AI agent that has access to specialized market analysis tools.
 It maintains conversation history and user watchlists using PostgreSQL storage, enabling personalized and context-aware interactions.

 **New in v2.1**: DEX pair and meme coin support via Dexscreener integration with specialized rug-risk detection, liquidity scoring, and visual price charts.

+**New in v2.2**: NFT collection analysis with curated database of popular collections (BAYC, Azuki, Pudgy Penguins, DeGods, Milady, Lil Pudgys).
+Supports search by collection name or contract address.
+Educational glossary expanded with 8 NFT-specific terms (Floor Price, Mint, Reveal, Utility, Royalties, Trait Rarity, Allowlist, Bluechip NFT).

 ## User Preferences